davidjnevin/template-python-fastapi-docker-postgres/README.md

 ```
 Unzip the files and delete the repo.zip file.

+## Update the App Name to a project name of your choice

 Update the repo url in `pyproject.toml`.

+Change 'appname' and description in `src/appname/__init__.py`

 Change 'appname' folder to the project name.

-Change 'appname' to project name in `MakeFile` (migrations, migrate and run commands), `pyproject.toml`
+Change 'appname' to the project name in:
+1.	`MakeFile` (migrations, migrate and run commands)
+1.	`pyproject.toml`

 Copy `example.env` to `.env` and update the values.

+I am using a requirements.txt and requirements-dev.txt until I understand how to use `Flit` in a docker build.